kinjaljoshi-bitspilani/MLME-Assignment/README.md

 # Customer Churn Prediction — Mini Production ML System

-MLME assignment.
+Name: Kinjal Joshi | StudentId: 2025EM1100339

 The system predicts whether a customer who bought something in the last 180 days will stop buying in the next 90 days, and serves that prediction through an API.